StackExchange/dnscontrol/documentation/getting-started.md

 ## 2. Create a place for the config files

-Create a directory where you'll be storing your configuration files.
+Create a directory where you'll store your configuration files.
 We highly recommend storing these files in a Git repo, but for simple tests anything will do.